 • Automated emails and abandoned cart recovery

-3. Pick a business name
+3. Pick a business name and register your business

 You’ll want to use this step to research how to register a business, as the rules are different for sole traders and limited companies.
 When you’re just starting an online store, many will opt to become a sole trader first.
 Just be sure to check Companies House to ensure your chosen business name isn’t being used elsewhere.